emmabostian/FEM-design-systems-docs/lessons/why-design-systems-matter.md

 title: "Why design systems matter"
 section: "Foundations of design systems"
 order: 3
+description: Design systems are important, especially for large companies with many products.
+Let's examine some of the benefits.
 ---

 Design systems allow companies to define their own brand identity and bake it into accessible, consistent, and re-usable components, and this comes with many benefits.